A Level Results 2019

-Headmaster David Holland was delighted with the successes, saying ‘this reflects a lot of hard work and talent from both students and teachers.
-We are especially pleased that results are improving as examinations are getting harder; for two thirds of A levels to be A or B grades is a splendid achievement for all concerned, and therefore the great majority of our Upper Sixth are going to top universities on competitive courses.’
+Headmaster David Holland was delighted with the successes, saying ‘these record results reflect a lot of hard work and talent from both students and teachers.
+It is also important to realise these excellent results are purely in academically challenging A Levels, and so the majority of our Upper Sixth are going to top universities on very competitive courses.’

 GCSE Results 2018